Ziggeo/ziggeo-wp-videowalls-for-ziggeo/readme.txt

 == Screenshots ==

-1. Style 1
+1. Paged wall
-2. Style 2
+2. Slidewall
-3. Style 3
+3. Gridwall
-4. Style 4
+4. Mosaic Wall
+5. Core plugin Template editor integration - videowall templates setup

 == FAQ ==

-*Q:* Does this plugin change Ziggeo core plugin
+= Does this plugin change Ziggeo core plugin =

-*A:* No. We are using hooks (actions and filters) to hook into the Ziggeo core WP plugin.
+No. We are using hooks (actions and filters) to hook into the Ziggeo core WP plugin.
 As such the changes are applied only while both plugins is running.

-*Q:* What happens to videowall fields if integration is disabled at a later time?
+= What happens to videowall fields if integration is disabled at a later time? =

 *A:* If you disable the integration, you will be stopping it from working, and as such it would not show the walls any more.
 There might be some text output representing your videowall shortcode, however that depends on your setup.

-*Q:* Can we modify the videowalls or create new ones?
+= Can we modify the videowalls or create new ones? =

-*A:* Of course!
+Of course!
 Just let us know on our forum [under WordPress plugin topic](https://support.ziggeo.com/hc/en-us/community/topics/200753347-WordPress-plugin) and we would be happy to help you get started.
 We might already have some helpful tips on how to do the same as well.

-*Q:* I am just interested in changing few styles
+= I am just interested in changing few styles =

-*A:* In that case all you need are few classes
+In that case all you need are few classes

 `.ziggeo_videoWall` - To style videowall template (video gallery if you prefer) `.ziggeo_wall_title` - To style the wall title if any is given